 Our result also extends to the strongly popular b-matching problem in bipartite preference systems.
 In the b-matching problem, each node v has a quota $b(v) \in \mathbb{Z}+$.
-An edge set $M \subseteq E$ is a b-matching if $d_M(v) \le b(v)$ for every v, where $d_M(v)$ denotes the number of edges of M incident to v.
-There are various ways to define popularity for b-matchings, and in this paper we follow the definition used by Brandl and Kavitha [3] and by Kamiyama [13] (we note that a different definition of popularity is used in [16]).
+An edge set $M \subseteq E$ is a b-matching if $d_M(v) \leq b(v)$ for every v, where $d_M(v)$ denotes the number of edges of M incident to v.
+There are various ways to define popularity for b-matchings, and in this paper we follow the definition used by Brandl and Kavitha [3] and Kamiyama [15] (we note that a different definition of popularity is used in [19]).
 The precise definition of popularity in the many-to-many setting is presented in Section 2, where we also prove the following result, which has not yet been published in the literature.

 Theorem 1.2.
-In bipartite preference systems with ties, popularity and strong popularity of a given b-matching can be decided in polynomial time.
+In arbitrary bipartite preference systems with ties, popularity and strong popularity of a given b-matching can be decided in polynomial time using all-pairs shortest paths in an auxiliary digraph.